raganwald/raganwald.github.com/_posts/2015-02-23-the-last-word-on-interviewing.md

 ### what are we testing?

 As I noted, Christine is unlikely to be very good at the job of interviewing, because she doesn't interview people for a living.
 And for all his experience, the Carpenter doesn't interview for a living.
-This dynamic is the rule, not the exception.
-Most technical interviews are conducted by people who are inexperienced with technical interviews.
+This dynamic is the rule, not the exception. *Most technical interviews are conducted by people who are inexperienced with technical interviews*.

-Therefore, I counsel being charitable: Assume that most people are good at their primary job, and happen to be less than amazing at this part-time necessity of interviewing or being interviewed. because the alternative is to hire people who have a lot of experience going on interviews.
+Therefore, I counsel being charitable: Assume that most people are good at their primary job, and happen to be less than amazing at this part-time necessity of interviewing or being interviewed.

+The alternative is to hire people who have a lot of experience going on interviews.
 And that could be a sign they spend a lot of time being unemployed.
 Likewise, companies that are amazing at interviewing people might have to hire a lot of people because good people leave.

-You don't know any of these things, of course.
-You have to ask.
-Which is the point I was trying to make with the original post: The interview was a failure for everyone, simply because they did not communicate with each other.
+This last bit is obvious if you have spent any amount of time dating people you meet through a dating service or in nightclubs.
+The people who are "good at dating" are good at dating because they spend a lot of time dating instead of being in a relationship.
+Being good at dating doesn't say anything about whether someone is good at being in a relationship.

 ### the anti-patterns